AShaww/StayStrongDelivery/README.md

 ---
 ### Cloning from GitHub:
 Certain steps are needed before the application will work for you.
-Follow the steps and the application will work for you.
+Follow the steps, and the application will work for you.

 ## Step One
 #### Create a new file and name it ".env".
 [Create new File Demo](https://gyazo.com/de0e13646811bdb3d37094b1ffae55ee)